sgarcia0206/comp122-f23/setup.md

      - Install the Windows Subsystem (WSL) for Linux: https://learn.microsoft.com/en-us/windows/wsl/about <br>
      Note that this is the first semester in which I have required students to use WSL.
 Hence, be on the lookout for issues that might arise due to the particular setup of your computer.

+     - Use the default OS, which is ubuntu

+     - After you have ubuntu working, perform the install:
+       1. launch an terminal via ubuntu
+       1. run the command:  `sudo apt-get update`
+       1. run the command:  `sudo apt-get upgrade`
+       1. run the command:  `sudo apt-get install build-essential`
+       1. run the command:  `sudo apt install openjdk-19-jre-headless`

   1. Establish Accounts:
      - https://slack.com: